 Argo – Movie Review

 Argo stars Ben Affleck as Tony Mendez, Bryan Cranston as Jack O’Donnell and John Goodman as John Chambers.
-It was directed by Ben Affleck from a screenplay by Chris Terrio.
+Ben Affleck directed it from a screenplay by Chris Terrio.

 Warning: Major spoilers are blacked out like this: [blackout]secret[/blackout].
 To view them, just select/highlight them.